cemre/manage-instagram-follow-requests/PRIVACY.md

 # Privacy Policy

-**Manage Instagram Followers** is a Chrome extension designed to help users manage their Instagram followers more efficiently.
+**Manage Instagram Follow Requests** is a Chrome extension designed to help users manage their Instagram followers more efficiently.
 We value your privacy and are committed to protecting your personal data.

 ---